bamorim/2022-elixir-conf-eu/presentation.md

 # Limitations of LiveDashboard

-- Metrics are not persisted
+- Metrics are not persisted.
-- If you have multiple apps it will be hard to consolidate visualizations and data
+- If you have multiple apps it will be hard to consolidate visualizations and data.
-- Only works for Elixir
+- Only works for Elixir.

 ---